orbcoding/docker-autopostgresqlbackup/README.md

 Daily Backups are run 03:00 and rotated weekly.
 Weekly Backups are run on Sunday with 5 week rotation.

+See run.sh for overwriting timezone that defaults to Europe/Stockholm.

 Please define all environmental variables mentioned below

 ```